 The deadline for this program has passed.
 The description below is for information purposes only.
-Awardees in the 2022-23 competition will be announced in the spring.
+Awardees from the 2022-23 competition can be found on our recent awardees page.

 - Maximum award: $60,000